-- Use excellent cow preparation at milking time (2008).
+- Use excellent cow preparation at milking time (Endres and Janni, 2012).

-To assist you in determining energy efficient practices, you can access the NRCS Energy Estimator for Animal Housing online.
-This interactive tool will allow you to input your farm data and energy costs.
-The tool will then recommend practices to conserve energy and estimate savings based on your location.
+For assistance with determining energy-efficiency practices, access the NRCS Energy Estimator for Animal Housing online.
+This interactive tool will allow you to input your farm data and energy costs and then recommend practices to conserve energy and estimate savings based on your location.

 Fencing for grass-based dairies can be a significant cost and should be designed for ease of use and flexibility of paddock size, as paddock size will likely change as the growing season progresses.

 More and more grass-based dairy producers are utilizing electric fencing for permanent perimeter fencing and for inner paddock sections.
-The permanent perimeter fence is usually constructed with wooden or steel posts and high-tensile wire.
-The perimeter fence carries a current that is distributed to the fences that subdivide the individual paddocks.
-The paddocks can be divided with either permanent fencing or with temporary posts and poly wire or tape.
+The permanent perimeter fence is usually constructed with wooden or steel posts and high-tensile wire and carries a current that is distributed to the fences that subdivide the individual paddocks.
+The paddocks can be divided either with permanent fencing or with temporary posts and poly wire or tape.
 The advantage of temporary paddock fencing is that the paddock sizes can be changed according to animal numbers or forage production throughout the season.